AIComputing101/gpu-programming-101/modules/module6/content.md

 # Module 6: Fundamental Parallel Algorithms - Comprehensive Guide

-> Environment note: The examples and benchmarks in this module are tested in Docker with CUDA 12.9.1 and ROCm 7.0 (complete) to ensure reproducibility.
+> Environment note: The examples and benchmarks in this module are tested in Docker with CUDA 12.9.1 and ROCm latest to ensure reproducibility.

 ## Introduction